 The original Arizer Extreme Q desktop vaporizer has been ranked as our best budget desktop vaporizer for the better part of a decade.
 It’s relatively easy to use, produces great vapor quality, and offers multiple delivery methods at a great price point.

-Now we finally have an upgraded version of the Extreme Q called the Arizer XQ2 desktop vaporizer, including some much-needed albeit minor improvements.
+Now we finally have an upgraded version of the Extreme Q called the Arizer XQ2 desktop vaporizer (Arizer XQ2 Review), including some much-needed albeit minor improvements.

 The new Arizer XQ2 and the original Arizer Extreme-Q desktop vaporizers are multi-use desktops meaning they can vape dry herbs via a whip system, direct-draw via mini whip, or a balloon method similar to the Volcano Hybrid.
 Both the XQ2 and the EQ are great introductory desktop vaporizers or great desktop vaporizers for beginners because of their quality and price.

-In this Arizer XQ2 vs. Arizer EQ comparison, I plan to go over all the upgrades from the original Extreme-Q desktop vaporizer and help you decide which Arizer desktop vaporizer is best for you.
-I will also share my thoughts on whether or not I think the Arizer XQ2 is worth the upgrade if you already have the Arizer Extreme-Q.
+In this Arizer XQ2 vs. Arizer EQ comparison, I plan to go over all the upgrades from the original Extreme-Q desktop vaporizer (Extreme Q Vaporizer Review) and help you decide which Arizer desktop vaporizer is best for you.
+I will also share my thoughts on whether or not I think the Arizer XQ2 (Arizer XQ2 Vaporizer Review) is worth the upgrade if you already have the Arizer Extreme-Q.

 Table of Contents

-Right now, the best place to pick up the Arizer XQ2 and the Extreme-Q is from POTV.
+The best place to pick up the Arizer XQ2 and the Extreme-Q is from POTV.
 Click here to check out the pricing, and let me know if you have any questions.
+You can also check out my list of the best desktop vaporizers if you want to see more plug-in-type vaporizers.
 Read below for my full Arizer Extreme Q vs. Arizer XQ2 vaporizer comparison.

 XQ2 Exterior Redesign and New Features